ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

       * For each group name pattern P\* in its access policies related to administrative operations at the Group Manager for the Administrator, the AS performs the following actions.

-         - The AS attempts to determine a crosspattern P\*\* such that: i) in the previous step, P\*\* was not identified as a superpattern or subpattern for the pattern P of the scope entry E; ii) every group name matching with P\*\* also matches with both P and P\*.
+         - The AS attempts to determine a crosspattern P\*\* such that: i) in the previous steps, P\*\* was not identified as a superpattern or subpattern for the pattern P of the scope entry E; ii) every group name matching with P\*\* also matches with both P and P\*.

          - If no crosspattern is built, the AS proceeds with the next pattern in its access policies related to administrative operations at the Group Manager for the Administrator, if any.
 Otherwise, the AS adds to the set S3 a scope entry, such that its Toid is the same as in the crosspattern P\*\*, while its Tperm is the AND of the Tperm from the pattern P\* and the Tperm in the scope entry E.

    4. If the sets S1, S2 and S3 are all empty, the Authorization Request has not been successfully verified, and the AS returns an error response as per {{Section 5.8.3 of I-D.ietf-ace-oauth-authz}}.
 Otherwise, the AS uses the scope entries in the sets S1, S2 and S3 as the scope entries for the 'scope' claim to include in the Access Token, as per the format defined in {{scope-format}}.

-   The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Response.
+   The AS MUST include the 'scope' parameter in the Authorization Response defined in {{Section 5.8.2 of I-D.ietf-ace-oauth-authz}}, when the value included in the Access Token differs from the one specified by the Administrator in the Authorization Request.
 In such a case, the second element of each scope entry specifies a set of permissions that the Administrator actually has to perform operations at the Group Manager, encoded as specified in {{scope-format}}.

 3. The Administrator transfers authentication and authorization information to the Group Manager by posting the obtained Access Token, according to the used profile of ACE, such as {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.
 After that, the Administrator must have a secure communication association established with the Group Manager, before performing any administrative operation on that Group Manager.
 Possible ways to provide secure communication are DTLS {{RFC6347}}{{I-D.ietf-tls-dtls13}} and OSCORE {{RFC8613}}.
 The Administrator and the Group Manager maintain the secure association, to support possible future communications.